Instructor: Gary Christen.

 This course considers a range of astrological techniques that share a common principle – symmetry.
 Much of astrology is done using signs, houses and aspects which are essentially spatial, but do not necessarily involve symmetricality.
 The astrological chart itself is a grid on which planets are located in specific compartments, i.e. houses and signs.
 The planets can be shown to relate to each other by aspects based on the the division of the circle by various integers.
 In this way a delineation is produced.
 In this course we will consider only astrological techniques that are based on symmetry, which turns out to be quite a few.

-Students who want a well-rounded introduction to astrological practice and philosophy are encouraged to complete a Diploma.
-It will take approximately 3 years to complete this diploma if students take a single class each term.
+It will take approximately 3-4 years to complete this diploma if students take a single class each term.
 ISAR and NCGR (National Council for Geocosmic Research) lets students who have completed the diploma program take Professional level exams without needing to take the previous exams.

 This Diploma is designed for students who want more than just knowing a bucket of techniques.
 It gives students a grounding in the field, plus an understanding of astrology's place in history and culture.